 It is important to note that Tails Gets Trolled may not be appropriate for all audiences, and those who are easily disturbed should probably not read it.
 It contains subject matter which could be potentially traumatizing, including but not limited to bullying, offensive language (profanity/slurs), graphic violence (blood/gore), sexual content, substance abuse, religion, suicide, and sexual assault.

 Q: Wasn't Tails Gets Trolled some old DeviantArt comic that was cancelled years ago/a one page comic/one reaction image/a Friday Night Funkin' mod?

 A: If you've read this far, you've probably figured out that the answer to these is no. As stated previously, Tails Gets Trolled is a webcomic series that has been in production off-and-on since 2011, with new pages still being released.
 At one point it was widely believed that the series was cancelled, but this is not the case.

 Q: Who wrote Tails Gets Trolled?

 A: Lazerbot was the primary writer for the first 5-6 chapters, while taking occasional suggestions from his brother, Embergram, who ended up landing a more prominent role in the comic's development afterwards, becoming its official co-writer.
-At some point during the comic's run, they drafted a general outline of the entire plot, which is still being followed as they continue to write the comic to this day.
+At some point during the comic's run, they drafted a general outline of the entire plot, which was still being followed as they continued to write the comic.
 The artists who joined the project later in the comic's run have no influence over the direction of the story.

 Q: Who drew Tails Gets Trolled?